freedomofpress/securedrop/docs/development/threat_model.rst

    and uploading many large documents.
 -  A random person can submit empty, forged, or inaccurate documents.
--  A random person can submit malicious documents, e.g. malware that will attempt to compromise the Secure Viewing Station.
+-  A random person can submit malicious documents, e.g. malware that will attempt to compromise the *Secure Viewing Station*.
 -  A random person can attempt to get sensitive information from a SecureDrop user's browser session, such as the source's codename.
 -  A random person can attempt to compromise the SecureDrop server by